denoland/nextgen-install/azure/README.md

 Update the values in the example `values.yaml` provided with the values provided in the Terraform output.
 They're highlighted in the example below.

-> :warning: You'll note that the storage account credentials aren't available in
-> the Terraform output.
-To get them, you'll need to log in to the Azure portal,
-> navigate to the storage account and in the "Security + networking" section,
-> choose "Access keys".
-There you'll find the static access keys required by the
-> chart.

 ```yaml
 provider: azure
 region: westus # CHANGE ME